 - Do take a toy, which you can attach to their bassinet or car seat so that it doesn’t get flung through the air.

-Tips for flying with your toddler
+Tips for flying with a toddler

 - Do check which children and adult meals are being served on your flight to find the most suitable.

-- Do wrap some toys/treats individually, which they can unwrap each hour during the flight, a fun activity to keep them entertained and rewarded
+- Do wrap some toys/treats individually, which they can unwrap each hour during the flight, a fun activity to keep them entertained and rewarded.

-- Do make a flight pack which they can enjoy on-board
+- Do make a flight pack which they can enjoy on-board.

-- Do pack their own cup to prevent drink spills, this will reduce the need to change clothes
+- Do pack their own cup to prevent drink spills, this will reduce the need to change clothes.

-- Do pack snacks as tummies are always hungry
+- Do pack snacks as tummies are always hungry.

 - Do pack a magnetic drawing board or magnetic puzzle instead of blocks or normal puzzles which can easily be lost.